SACHSTech/Lesson-Methods/README.md

 | **Easier debugging** | Fix code in one place instead of several |
 | **More maintainable** | Changes happen in one location |
 | **Modular thinking** | Each method does *one thing well* |

+As in life, it often helps to break big tasks into small, meaningful units.
+The momentous task of packing and moving an entire home might be easier if we thought of packing each room one by one.

 This idea — breaking work into small, meaningful units — is central to all good programming.